zebrunner/reporting/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Steps to reproduce**
-[Make sure to specify user role used to log in to Zafira] Below are the steps to reproduce the behavior:
+[Make sure to specify user role used to log in to Zebrunner] Below are the steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'